Transport processes, freezing, embolism

 I have studied primarily ozone deposition to vegetation and the mechanisms behind the process and currently I am interested in the potential role of BVOCs and aerosol load in ozone scavenging.
 I am also involved in research on C and N cycling in high-mountain pastures in the Pyrenees, studying the role of plant diversity

-Climate change, Ecosystem services, Ecosystem water-balance, Plant-water relations, Tree growth
+Climate change, Ecosystem services, Ecosystem water-balance, Plant-water relations, and Operations of Research Infrastructures

 Carbon cycling, interactions between ecosystems

 My research interests are in carbon cycling in different ecosystem and especially between them.
 After finishing a postdoc related to CO2 and CH4 emissions from lakes and small rivers in Canada, I'm back at the department of Forest Sciences.
-Now I'm working more to create conditions for research then with research itself.
-I am part of Advance_eLTER project which aims to develop the long-term ecosystem research infrastructure so that it will be accepted to the ESFRI roadmap.
+Now I'm working more to create conditions for research than with research itself.
+I am involved in the long-term ecosystem research infrastructures both at national (LTER Finland, INAR RI Ecosystems) and at international (eLTER) level.

 Water and carbon relations in tree, tree ecophysiology and ecology

 My research focus on water and carbon fluxes in trees and between trees and the atmosphere, what are the processes regulating those fluxes, how they are influenced by the environment and how this response affect the trees.
 In particular, I am interested in the effect of drought.
 Beyond the individual level, I study how tree ecophysiology and fluxes: 1) impact biogeochemical cycles in forest ecosystems, and 2) how they respond to and shape tree ecology.